 Fira de Reis a la Gran Via

 Celebrated for the first time in 1877 and also known as ‘Sant Tomàs i Reis’, this is one of Barcelona’s biggest Christmas markets for toys, gifts and sweets.
 As well as this, one of the main characteristics of the Fira de Reis a la Gran Via is the Xurrerias (stalls that sell churros)…what’s not to like?
-Located on Gran Via de les Corts Catalanes between Carrer de Muntaner and Carrer de Calàbria, this festive market runs from 20th December to 6th January.
+Located on Gran Via de les Corts Catalanes between Carrer de Muntaner and Carrer de Calàbria, this festive market runs from the 16th December 2022 to the 6th January 2023.

 A Catalan Christmas!